Are you suffering from back pain? Have you been considering caudal injections to relieve the pain?

-Caudal injections are administered into the epidural space in the low back.
-See this video for more info.
+We administer caudal injections (see caudal injection video here) into the epidural space in the low back.
 This area is very important, as it protects the spinal cord and any surrounding nerves from damage and injury.
 The discs in the lumbar region are susceptible to wear-and-tear, often leading to chronic lower back and leg pain.

-A caudal injection may help relieve this type of back pain and other symptoms because of the steroid medication that helps reduce inflammation.
+A caudal injection in the spine may help relieve back pain and other symptoms because of the steroid medication that helps reduce inflammation.
 Once administered, the steroid medication moves along the spinal canal, soothing the nerve roots and protecting the injured area.

 What Are the Benefits?

 Caudal injections are known for their fast-acting healing abilities.
 Many back-pain patients report experiencing long-term relief after just one session, while others need to come in for a series of injections before they notice a difference.

 The good news is that the procedure only takes a few minutes and can be done right here in Dr. Atwater’s office.